SagitaKDX/M-Hike/README.md

 Introducing local-first storage created a new challenge: the "Synchronisation Problem"—how to keep two databases in sync without creating duplicates or data conflicts.
 This was overcome by implementing a **Selective Sync** algorithm.

 Instead of re-uploading the entire database on each sync operation, a `synced` and `updatedAt` field was added to every entity.
 The synchronisation logic checks `if (!synced && isOnline)` before uploading, significantly reducing bandwidth consumption.
 Particular care was required to ensure that an `Observation` (child entity) was not uploaded before its parent `Hike` existed in the cloud, requiring careful ordering of sync operations.
+On the other side of the pipeline, a new **downloadUserData(...)** method in `FirebaseSyncManager` is invoked from `LoginActivity` after successful authentication; this pulls all of the user's hikes and observations down from Firestore into Room so that logging in on a new device (or after a local wipe) restores the full offline dataset.

 ```java
 // From FirebaseSyncManager.java - Selective sync implementation